AntonFlorey/PolyZamboni/readme.md

     <img src ="images/SpotUnfoldingResult.png" width=370>
 </p>

 To transform your 3D model into printable mesh pieces that can be glued together to create an awesome paper model, you have to define where the mesh should be cut open and where to place flaps for glueing.
-You can edit cuts and glue flaps by pressing the `PolyZamboni Edit Mode` button.
-In this edit mode you have access to plenty of powerful tools:
+You can edit cuts and glue flaps by entering `Edit Mode`.
+Here, you have access to plenty of powerful tools:

 - `Separate Materials` adds cuts between all faces that have different materials assigned to them.
 - `Auto Unfold` automatically adds cuts until the entire mesh can be unfolded.
 The algorithm tries to create loops of connected faces.
 You can choose whether these loops should wrap around the `X`, `Y` or `Z` axis.
 You can also give a maximum number of connected faces.
+- `Remove Auto Cuts` removes all automatically added cuts.
+In case you are not happy with the results of the previously listed operation.
 - `Recompute Flaps` places glue flaps at all cut edges.
 The greedy algorithm tries to avoid overlaps of the printed pieces.
 There is also a toggle next to the button that lets you decide whether flaps should alternate along patch boundaries.
 - `Alt+C` opens the manual cuts pie menu.
 Here you can cut, clear or glue all selected edges.
 Glued edges can not be cut by the `Auto Unfold` operator and have no other purpose.
 You can also select multiple faces and mark them as one connected region via the `Define Region` operator.
 This automatically cuts all edges between selected and non-selected faces.
 - `Alt+X` opens the glue flaps pie menu.
 Here you can flip the glue flaps attached to all selected edges.